The holidays are a time of tradition and family gathering.

-Tip #3 - Give the gift only you can give.
+Give the gift only you can give.

-2017 has been a heck of a year globally, nationally, and—I’m sure—personally.
 Take a moment to remember what matters most: your relationships.
 You can never give your loved ones too much of your time, your love, or your affection.

 Don’t make the quantity or the total price tag of your gift giving the center of the holidays.
 You are not your spending ability.
 You are worth more than any expensive electronics or fancy new clothes.
 You are the ultimate gift you can give your loved ones this holiday season.
 And the best part is, it won’t cost you a penny.